jasonrhaddix/seabird/README.md

 __Arguments__

-Almost all subcommands will have arguments that are either are `<require>` or `optional`.
+Almost all subcommands will have arguments that are either `<required>` or `[optional]`.
 Seabird will normally try to make assumptions or set defaults when optional arguments are not supplied.
 If required arguments are not supplied Seabird will abort the command.

 -------------------